What Is an IEP

 IEP

-For children who need specialized instruction — a different way of being taught.
-Governed by IDEA.
+For students who need specialized instruction.
+Created under IDEA.
 Includes goals, services, and a placement decision.
+School is legally required to deliver services as written.

 504 Plan